AdsanaGithub/SANA-UT-ERC20-Token/README.md

-# SANAUT - SANA Ethereum Erc20 Utility Token
+# SANAUT - SANA-UT Ethereum ERC20 Utility Token

+The contract is configured to distribute SANA-UT utility tokens to Ethereum ERC20 compatible wallet addresses.
+These can be addresses for Adsana application specific functionalities, payments, rewards, treasury, token holders, team, bounties and airdrops.

-The SANAUT solidity smart contract code has been tested and launched on the Ropsten test network, the official Ethereum Etherscan Network
+The SANAUT solidity smart contract code has been tested and launched on the Ropsten test network, the official Ethereum Etherscan Network.
+The smart contract code distributed tokens to test Ethereum ERC20 wallet addresses for less than $5 in Ethereum gas cost and has the ability to do this to an unlimited number of addresses for under $10 in Ethereum gas cost, which is ideal.

 Ropsten Link :-  -->   https://ropsten.etherscan.io/tx/0xa7cb56f92051bd579dff1306eabd987d3474cffb887832cbd11bf72ae19fbbce